Big data searching using words: Big data search function through relation:

 In the study of mathematical ideas for big data searching, to start with the study of the neighborhood structure of words, selecting an appropriate data representation approach is vital for effectively capturing and analyzing the relationships between data points.
-The data representation method should reflect the inherent connections and dependencies within the data set, enabling the identification of neighbors and facilitating subsequent analysis.
+The data representation method should reflect the inherent connections and dependencies within the data set, enabling the identification of neighbors and facilitating subsequent analysis.\\

 In our day-to-day lives, we search for various words on Google, Facebook, YouTube, etc. Here, for each word, we search and we get the results in some patterns.
-For example, if we search words viz., `big data' and `big' in Google, then we get almost 3,42,00,00,000 and 6,30,00,00,000 results, respectively, in some particular patterns (retrieved on 07.09.2023), as shown in Figs. 1 and 2, respectively.
-Here, we can notice that all documents in the search space of `big data' are included in the search space of the word `big', i.e., $S(big$ $ data)\subseteq S(big).$
+For example, if we search words viz., `big data' and `big' in Google, then we get almost 3,42,00,00,000 and 6,30,00,00,000 results, respectively, in some particular patterns (retrieved on 07.09.2023), as shown in figures 1 and 2, respectively.
+Here, we can notice that all documents in the search space of `big data' are included in the search space of the word `big', i.e., $S(big$ $ data)\subseteq S(big).$ \\

-This type of scenario motivates us to develop some new mathematical concepts related to big data and big data searching.
-We discuss them below:
+Such scenarios motivate the development of new mathematical concepts tailored to the challenges of big data and its search processes.
+We describe these concepts below:\\

 \begin{definition} Let $B$ be the universe of big data, $W$ be the set of words, and $S$ be a search function.
 Now, for any two words $x,y\in W$, we define a relation $\mathbf{R}$ on $W$ such that $x\mathbf{R}y\iff S(y)\subseteq S(x)$.
 We can write it as $\mathbf{R}=\{\,(x,y)\mid S(y)\subseteq S(x)$ and $ x,y\in W\,\}$.
-Here, $S(x)\subseteq B \forall x\in W.$ \end{definition}
+Here, $S(x)\subseteq B $ $ \forall x\in W.$ \end{definition}

-Now, we notice that if we search `big' and `big data' in a search engine, say Google, then $S(big$ $data)\subseteq S(big)$ but $S(big)\nsubseteq S(big$ $data)$.
-So, there may be some ordered property between the keywords `big' and `big data' in the context of big data searching.
+Now, we notice that if we search `big' and `big data' in a search engine, say Google, then $S(big$ $data)\subseteq S(big)$, but $S(big)\nsubseteq S(big$ $data)$.
+So, there may be some ordered property between the words `big' and `big data' in the context of big data searching.
 Thus, we discuss the following: